-Non-attendance in a class may result in a student being dropped from the course.
-Class drops, with the exception of administrative withdrawals, must be initiated by the student.
+Non-attendance in a class may result in a student being administratively withdrawn; however, course withdrawals should be initiated by the student.

 Change of Name or Address

 Students who change their residence or mailing address are expected to notify the Student Services Office of this change immediately.
 Any communication from the college mailed to the name and address on record is considered to have been properly delivered.